Limit Order Book Dynamics and Order Size Modelling Using Compound Hawkes Process: Methodology

 We consider the task of modelling LOB's current best bid and ask (i.e. Level 1 LOB).
-We note that since placing order in the spread is a common practice in equities since the spread usually has many empty price levels to attract market participants to place a more aggressive order, the Hawkes formulation should contain modelling the intensity of the nearby empty levels as well.
-Hence we formulate the order book as a queueing system with six different queues which are $\{ask_{+1}, ask_0, ask_{-1}, bid_{+1}, bid_0, bid_{-1}\}$.
+We note that since placing order in the spread is a common practice in equities, the reason being that the spread usually has empty price levels (the number of empty price levels in the spread varies for each equity, particularly notable is the finding by \citealt{bouchaud2018trades} where the authors show a strong relationship between the price of US stocks and the spread-in-ticks) to attract market participants to place a more aggressive order, the Hawkes formulation should contain modelling the intensity of the nearby empty levels as well.
+Hence we formulate the order book as a queueing system with six different queues which are $\{\text{ask}_{+1}, \text{ask}_0, \text{ask}_{-1}, \text{bid}_{+1}, \text{bid}_0, \text{bid}_{-1}\}$.

-Here $ask_0$ and $bid_0$ are the respective best ask and bid prices.
-Where the subscripts denote the price level distance in ticks from the best ask/bid.
-For eg. $ask_{+1}$ is the price level which is 1 tick more than $ask$.
-The $2 \times 6$ vector of $((q^{s}_{d} , s_d)_{s \in \{ask, bid\}, d \in \{-1, 0, +1\}})$, where $q^s_d$ denotes the queue size, is what we call the state of the order book.
+Here $\text{ask}_0$ and $\text{bid}_0$ are the respective best ask and bid prices while the subscripts denote the price level distance in ticks from the best ask/bid.
+For eg. $\text{ask}_{+1}$ is the price level which is 1 tick more than $\text{ask}_0$.
+The $2 \times 6$ vector of $((q^{(\zeta)}_{k} , \zeta_k)_{\zeta \in \{\text{ask}, \text{bid}\}, k \in \{-1, 0, +1\}})$, where $q^{(\zeta)}_k$ denotes the queue size, is what we define as the state of the order book.
 The motivation to model just these six levels and not the entire order book is two-fold.
 Firstly, the question of parsimony becomes important when we model more levels than just these six.
 Secondly, we observe that the LOB state changes are generally events which move the prices by 1 tick.
-Indeed we observe, in our dataset, 97.4\% of all in-spread orders occur 1-tick away from the best resp. quote with mean being $1.035 \pm 0.285$ ticks for 2 million samples and 97.5\% of all price changes have the next non-empty price level at 1-tick distance as well with the mean being $1.033 \pm 0.283$ ticks.
+Indeed we observe, in our dataset, 97.4\% of all in-spread orders occur 1-tick away from the best respective quote with mean being $1.035 \pm 0.285$ ticks for 2 million samples, and 97.5\% of all price changes have the next non-empty price level at 1-tick distance as well with the mean being $1.033 \pm 0.283$ ticks.